gesistsa/quanteda.proximity/README.md

 #> [1] 0.04545455
 ```

-How about changing the target to Hamas?
+How about changing the target to “Hamas”?

 ``` r
 res2 <- res %>% tokens_dist(targets = "hamas")